junchuan/junchuan.github.io/_posts/2018-10-19-naive-bayes-structured-prediction.md

 ## Hidden Markov Model
 In Naive Bayes model, only a single class variable is considered.
 If we want to predict a a sequence of class variables
-$(y_1,y_2...y_n)$ for an observation sequence $x=(x_1,x_2...x_n)$, naively, a simple sequence model can be formulated as a product over single Naive Bayes Models.
+\(y_1,y_2...,y_n\) for an observation sequence \(x=(x_1,x_2...,x_n\), naively, a simple sequence model can be formulated as a product over single Naive Bayes Models.
 $$ p(y,x)=\prod_i^m p(y_i)p(x_i|y_i) $$
 We can immediately notice that the dependencies between single sequence positions are not taken into account.
-Each observation $x_i$ depends only on the class variable $y_i$ at the respective sequence position.
+Each observation \(x_i\) depends only on the class variable \(y_i\) at the respective sequence position.
 If we want to incorporate the dependencies between observations at consecutive sequence positions, then we have to adapt our model to:
 $$p(y,x)=\prod_i^m p(y_i|y_{i-1})p(x_i|y_i)$$

 ## Maximum Entropy Model